Blood on The Moon

 Directed by Dave Dawson

-This “zippy philosophical comedy” has been described as “Abbot and Costello meet Logic 101 and Economics 202”, bringing into the discussion such things as irony, material worth, and pointy sticks.
+This “zippy philosophical comedy” has been described as “Abbott and Costello meet Logic 101 and Economics 202”, bringing into the discussion such things as irony, material worth, and pointy sticks.
 One part Beckett, and one part global macroeconomics.
+Performers, and now real-life married couple, Ray Besharah and Laura Hall reprise their roles 13 years after this show appeared at the Ottawa Fringe Festival in 2004.

 Toronto Fringe Festival New Play Contest (2001)